tylerc122/SmartSignals/README.md

 ### Phase 1 – Multi-Scale Performance Validation <a name="phase-1"></a>

 **Goal:** Train a PPO agent that decisively outperforms traditional traffic control strategies across realistic time horizons.
-**Outcome:** **98.6% reduction** in vehicle wait times with performance improving over longer time periods.
+**Outcome:** **77-89% better performance** than industry-standard actuated controllers, with the advantage increasing over longer time periods.

-Phase 1 consisted of training one PPO agent (training details found here <- need to link training config later in readme), and creating two baseline controllers.
-The first baseline controller was on a fixed time schedule (30s green each direction creating a 2 minute schedule) and the other a slightly smarter fixed-time controller with different timing patterns allowing for asymmetric timing (e.g., longer green for busy directions, this is the one that most closely mimics real traffic lights).
+Phase 1 consisted of training one PPO agent (training details found here <- need to link training config later in readme), and creating three baseline controllers for comprehensive comparison.
+These include traditional fixed-time controllers, adaptive fixed-time variants, and industry-standard vehicle-actuated controllers that represent current real-world technology.

 After training and building each respective controller, a comparison script was written in order to have verifiable data that our agent was actually making good decisions within a given traffic scenario.
-The comparison script started out as a simple 10-minute testing period comparing all three controllers.
-Through an iterative process, it evolved into a more robust multi-scale validation system supporting short-term (10 minutes), medium-term (2 hours), and long-term (8 hours) testing durations.
-This evolution yielded much stronger evidence as the agent's performance advantages became more pronounced with longer test durations compared to the baseline controllers.
+The comparison script evolved into a robust multi-scale validation system comparing **four distinct traffic control approaches**:

+1. **Fixed-Time Controller** - Traditional traffic lights with rigid timing (legacy technology)
+2. **Adaptive Fixed-Time Controller** - Pre-optimized timing patterns for different directions
+3. **Vehicle-Actuated Controller** - Industry-standard technology that responds to real-time vehicle detection (current practice)
+4. **RL Agent** - Our AI-powered adaptive controller (proposed innovation)

+The Vehicle-Actuated controller represents the current state-of-the-art in traffic engineering, used in most modern intersections worldwide.
+It implements realistic features including minimum/maximum green times, vehicle detection thresholds, and demand-responsive phase switching - making it a **scientifically rigorous baseline** for evaluating AI improvements.

-The current testing methodology ensures fairness by running all controllers under identical conditions across these three time scales: 120 steps/5 episodes, 1440 steps/3 episodes, and 5760 steps/2 episodes respectively.
+The current testing methodology ensures fairness by running all controllers under identical conditions across three time scales: 120 steps/5 episodes, 1440 steps/3 episodes, and 5760 steps/2 episodes respectively.
 Each scale uses the same SUMO configuration and traffic demand patterns, with statistical measures calculated for comprehensive performance validation.

 For each episode, the script collects key metrics: